 LibreOffice Draw is a vector graphics drawing program, although it can also perform some operations on raster graphics (pixels).
 Using Draw, you can quickly create a wide variety of graphical images.

-Vector graphics store and display an image as simple geometric elements such as lines, circles, and polygons rather than a collections of pixels (points on the screen).
+Vector graphics store and display an image as an assembly of simple geometric elements such as lines, circles, and polygons, rather than a collection of pixels (points on the screen).
 Vector graphics allow for easier storage and scaling of the image.

 Draw is fully integrated into the LibreOffice suite, and this simplifies exchanging graphics with all components of the suite.
 For example, if you create an image in Draw, reusing it in a Writer document is as simple as copying and pasting the image.
 You can also work with drawings directly from within Writer or Impress, using a subset of the functions and tools from Draw.